hbctraining/DGE_workshop_salmon_online/lessons/02_DGE_count_normalization.md

 ## Learning Objectives

-* List different "uninteresting factors" considered suring normalization
+* List different "uninteresting factors" considered during normalization
 * Describe some common normalization methods and recommendations for its use
 * Create a `DESeqDataSet` object and discuss the structure of the object
 * Demonstrate how to normalize counts using DESeq2